japila-books/apache-spark-internals/docs/core/TorrentBroadcastFactory.md

   blocking: Boolean): Unit
 ----

-unbroadcast xref:core:TorrentBroadcast.adoc#unpersist[removes all persisted state associated with the TorrentBroadcast] (by the given id).
+unbroadcast core:TorrentBroadcast.md#unpersist[removes all persisted state associated with the TorrentBroadcast] (by the given id).

-unbroadcast is part of the xref:BroadcastFactory.adoc#unbroadcast[BroadcastFactory] abstraction.
+unbroadcast is part of the BroadcastFactory.md#unbroadcast[BroadcastFactory] abstraction.

 == [[initialize]] Initializing TorrentBroadcastFactory